pauleveritt/django-tutorial-extended/README.md

 - `Settings | Languages & Frameworks | JavaScript | Prettier` and set it up to run on save/reformat
 - Ensure Django support and pytest are configured in settings
 - In the main template, find the `<script>` for Tailwind, Alt-Enter on the URL, and "Download" as a library
-- (Optional) Install the BlackConnect plugin and set it up to run on reformat/save
 - Add the SQLite instance in the database tool

 For the extended demo: